 Below is the typical org structure which is adopted for medium-sized projects.
 For enterprise level clients, the org structure becomes more complex but broadly follows the model below.

-Development work is usually done in the developer sandbox (red) and the changes are moved to the integration sandbox (green) which is usually a developer pro or a partial copy sandbox.
+Salesforce development is usually done in the developer sandbox (red) and the changes are moved to the integration sandbox (green) which is usually a developer pro or a partial copy sandbox.
 Then the changes from multiple integration sandboxes are moved up to the rollup sandbox (yellow) which should be a partial copy sandbox.

 If your organization has any integrations with the third-party system that needs integration testing and load testing to be performed, one needs to have a stable set of data that doesn’t change from release to release.
 So, it’s better to have a full copy or partial copy sandbox for it.